Retropikzel/foreign-c/REFERENCE.md

 Members is name for members variable of the struct, it's a needed for internal purposes and ignored later on.

-struct-pointer is the pointer used for the struct, if you already have a pointer for example returned from C function then pass that.
-If you do not have a pointer then pass #f.
+struct-cbv is the pointer used for the struct, if you already have a pointer for example returned from C function then pass that.
+If you do not have a pointer then pass #f and it will be allocated.

 (field-name field-type accessor modifier) is similar to how define-record-type works, except you also need to pass in type.